daplayer/tagging/README.md

 }
 ~~~

-Then run `npm install` to download it.
+Then run `yarn install` to download it.

 ## Usage